Benjamin Gitlow: Anti-Communist years

 Ben Gitlow's final pamphlets, written in the early 1960s, were published by fundamentalist preacher Billy James Hargis's Christian Crusade Ministries, an organization committed to stopping the spread of Communism in the world.
+He also sat on the "Co-ordination of Conservative Efforts" committee of Hargis' Anti-Communist Liaison organization.

 Personal life and death

 In 1924, Gitlow married Badana Zeitlin.

 Benjamin Gitlow died in Crompond, New York, on July 19, 1965.

 Gitlow's papers are housed at the Hoover Institution Archives, located at Stanford University in Palo Alto, California, and at the University of North Carolina at Charlotte.